Enrolling your pet in Home-to-Home

 We realize that circumstances arise and that not every pet owner will have animals that meet these requirements.
 Because of this, The Anti-Cruelty Society is willing to offer the following services to people interested in utilizing our personal re-homing courtesy post services:

-- Access to our low-cost spay/neuter clinic
+- Access to our Community Care Clinic

 - Breed (for dogs);